 Buy a Payable on Death (POD) Life Insurance Policy

-If you set up a payable on death life insurance policy, your beneficiaries won’t owe any taxes on the money they receive on your death.
-They can use this money to pay any other inheritance or estate taxes that are levied.
-Again, this will require some difficult planning ahead of time.
+If you set up a payable on death life insurance policy, your beneficiaries won’t owe any taxes on the money they receive upon your death.
+They can then use this money to pay any other inheritance or estate taxes that are levied.

 Change Your Residence

-This may seem like a drastic step, but for some people it may make sense.
-Remember, not all states levy an inheritance tax and there is no federal inheritance tax.
+This may seem like a drastic step, but for some people, it may make sense.
+Remember, not all states levy an inheritance tax, and there is no federal inheritance tax.
 If you’re at a place in your life where you can move, setting up shop in a state where there’s no inheritance tax could end up saving you or your beneficiaries a pretty penny.

 Bottom Line